andikatjacobdennis/T-SQL/docs/006_T_SQL_DML_Data_Manipulation_Language_Commands.md

 This guide covers all Data Manipulation Language (DML) commands with executable examples for the `OrderDB` database.

+> **Note**
-Note: Technically: SELECT is DQL.
+> Technically: SELECT is DQL.
 Practically (in T-SQL contexts): SELECT is often grouped under DML due to its importance in data operations.

 ## 1. INSERT (Add New Data)